-- A baccalaureate degree and at least (6) psychology courses completed at an undergraduate level.
-You must complete the requisite six psychology courses before consideration of your application for admission to the graduate program;
+A baccalaureate degree and at least (6) psychology courses including statistics completed at an undergraduate level.
+You must complete the required courses before consideration of your application for admission to the graduate program

 The Admissions Committee will consider several factors when evaluating your application.
 One important consideration is the strength of your background and preparation in psychology.
 The Admissions Committee may recommend admission if your overall GPA is below 3.0 but your GPA for the last 2 years is strong and your performance in your psychology courses is strong.
 If you believe that you have evidence of extenuating circumstances that explains a weak overall GPA, you may contact the Program Director regarding your application.

 The Admissions Committee also requires that you submit three strong positive recommendations from your professors or other professionals for whom you have worked.
 Only letters that are academic or professional in nature will be considered.
 At least one recommendation must be from a professor you had for at least one course.
 If you have been out of school for several years and are unable to obtain an academic reference, you must contact the Program Director for guidance in identifying individuals who can provide suitable recommendations.
 It is important to choose individuals who know your academic ability, research skills, or clinical work well.

 Finally, the Admissions Committee will consider the match between your professional interest and Assumption's program offerings.
 We recommend that you give considerable thought to the content of your essay as it is an important part of the evaluation process.
 Success in the counseling program and in the field requires high levels of responsibility, integrity, interpersonal skills, as well as mastery of theory and research methodology.
 We are seeking candidates who have thought deeply about their place within the field of counseling and who possess strong academic credentials.
 We encourage you to reflect this thought and to describe your preparation thoroughly in the essay you submit.